adhorn/rasp-sensehat-iot/README.md

 **Amazon QuickSight** is a fast, cloud-powered business analytics service that makes it easy to build visualizations, perform ad-hoc analysis, and quickly get business insights from your data.
 You can easily run SQL queries using Athena on data stored in S3, and build business dashboards within QuickSight.

 **Prerequisites:**

-1. Create an Amazon Kinesis Firehose Stream with the following configuration:
+* Create an Amazon Kinesis Firehose Stream with the following configuration
 ```
   Delivery stream name: Rasp-SenseHat
   S3 bucket: mys3bucketname